SEBFay/Dell-Precision-3541-Hackintosh-OpenCore/README.md

 - Wi-Fi (Airportitlwm)
 - Bluetooth
 - USB hubs
+- Audio onboard Input/Output - ALC236/3204
-- Headphone Jack - Need to tune the output balance to extreme left or right
+- Combo Jack output - Need to tune the output balance to extreme left or right

 ## What doesn't work & not tested:

 - AirDrop, SideCar, etc. - Limited by Intel Network Adapter
+- HDMI Output - Impossible, as the port is connected to dGPU
 - Micro SD slot
 - Sleep/Wake when lid Closed/Open (Unsure)
-- Power Management (Unsure)
 - Numpad Calculator related hotkeys
+- ThunderBolt 3
+- Combo Jack audio input
 - Many more which either works but I haven't found out or simply doesn't work

 ## Notes:

-The fan goes quite hard for most of the time, but it does change the speed based on the temperature of the laptop.
-This might be related to EC thermal management on my unit as it was set to "Optimal"
+I do not have any USB3.0 Type-C devices ATM, so the ThunderBolt 3 port only runs at USB2.0 for now.

+Disabling SSDT-PLUG.aml in ACPI drains my battery faster, but results in a quieter fan noise and better thermal control.

 Personally, I think the most suitable model for the system to identify the laptop is MacBookPro16,4.